woonseah/pysketch/README.md

 # pysketch
 Processing-like sketch programs but for Python projects **(on Windows)***

-## Background
-I have been using Processing 3 (Java) to write my programming projects for quite some time but started facing problems with importing external `.jar` libraries which my project requires into the Processing environment.
-I could switch to using Eclipse IDE and write the Java program from scratch but the whole point of using Processing was to avoid this. ~~(PTSD of slow compiles, missing imports and frozen windows)~~

-At this point, I switched to using python for my programming projects as I found it really easy to install packages using `pip`.
-However, after switching to python, I missed having the simplicity of only having setup() and draw() functions, and everything else running by itself like magic.
-GUI packages like Tkinter are powerful but a little too complex to setup, eating up precious development time for me.
-With this idea in mind, I wrote this `pysketch` project to help with development time when working with python.

 ## Dependencies
 PySketch uses the following packages:
  * ```tkinter``` as the sketch GUI Window